37 Best Things To Do In Florence, Italy

 Shopping is one of the most fun things to do in Florence and there’s no better place for it than Mercato San Lorenzo!

-With an interchangeable name and having an inside and outdoor market space, this historic site is open every day from 9:00 am to 11:00 pm or midnight.
+With an interchangeable name and an indoor and outdoor market space, this historic site is open every day.
 A few streets down from the Basilica di San Lorenzo and only 900 meters (about half a mile) from Santa Maria Novella train station, you can spend a whole afternoon here browsing and tasting all types of rich foods.

 According to their official website, it is an “ideal marketplace of taste”.
 The outside market has street vendors selling pottery, clothing, notebooks, and leather goods.